keen/keen-js/README.md

   keen.setGlobalProperties(myGlobalProperties);

 ```

-**Important:** This function is executed prior to uploading each event, so global properties can be overridden by simply assigning a property of the same name when recording an event.
+**Important:** This function is executed prior to uploading each event, so global properties can be overwritten by simply assigning a property of the same name when recording an event.

 ## Multiple Projects